stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 12 (P2L9) - Behavior Modeling.md

 ### Garage Door Quiz 2

-_To how many events does the garage door system respond?_
+_To how many events does the garage door system respond_?

 The system responds to three events based on the given information: